vijender-singh/R-Basics-Class-lectures/1-R_Introduction.md

 **Important:**

-It is not uncommon for functions in different packages to have the same name.
+It is quite possible for functions in different packages to have the same name.
 For example `coefplot` is in both `arm` and `coefplot`.
-If both packages are loaded, the function in the package loaded last will be invoked when calling that function.
+If both packages are loaded, the `coefplot` function will be executed from the package that was loaded last (or more recent).
 A way around this is to precede the function with the name of the package, separated by two colons (::).
 ```{R}
 arm::coefplot(object)
 coefplot::coefplot(object)